-This page contains a selection of existing resources for early childhood services and staff to support you, your colleagues, the children at your service and people in your community who have been impacted by bushfires.
+This page contains a selection of existing resources for early childhood education services, OSHC services and staff to support you, your colleagues, the children at your service and people in your community who have been impacted by disasters such as bushfires, floods and storms.

-Note, some of these resources give advice on recovering from natural disasters in general.
-Those that are bushfire specific have been marked with an asterisk (*).
+Note, resources that are bushfire specific have been marked with an asterisk (*).

 Resources for you and your colleagues